 14. Outdoor Service Area for Eckhardt management, Inc., dba 2 Dogs Pub,

-1705 S. 1st Ave.
+1705 S. 1 st Ave.

 15. Class C Retail Alcohol License Highlander Hotel LLC, dba

-Highlander Hotel, 2525 Highlander Pl.
+Highlander Hotel, 2525 Highlander PI.

 16. Outdoor Service Area for Highlander Hotel LLC, dba Highlander